-\ Other investment balances is made up of accrued income and cash in transit.
+^{}Other investments balances is made up of accrued income and cash in transit.

 The financial statements summarise the transactions of the Scheme and deal with the net assets at the disposal of the Trustees.
-They do not take account of obligations to pay pensions and benefits, which fall due after the end of the Scheme year.
-The actuarial position of the Scheme, which does take account of such obligations, is dealt with in the report on actuarial liabilities on pages 7 and 8 and the Actuarial Certificate on page 33 of the annual report and these financial statements should be read in conjunction with them.
+They do not take account of obligations to pay pensions and benefits which fall due after the end of the Scheme year.
+The actuarial position of the Scheme, which takes into account such obligations, is dealt with in the Report on Actuarial Liabilities on pages 7 and 8 of the Annual Report and these financial statements should be read in conjunction with this report.

-The notes on pages 20 to 32 form part of these Financial Statements.
+The notes on pages 20 to 33 are an integral part of these financial statements.